Back to overview

 If you’re a non-law student wondering whether you need to take a law conversion course before the SQE, read our advice in this Oracle.

-Like the old system, solicitors must still complete two years’ work experience (ie, QWE) before they qualify, but unlike the traditional training contract model, this can now be split over placements with up to four firms/organisations.
+Like the old system, solicitors must still complete two years’ work experience (ie, QWE) before they qualify.
+However, unlike the traditional training contract model, this can now be split over placements with up to four firms/organisations.
 Other forms of experience (eg, volunteering in a law centre) may also count towards the total experience needed to qualify.
-That said, many firms have revealed that they’ll maintain the two-year training contract structure to make up the QWE aspect of the SQE as they’re keen to have their future lawyers train with them directly.
+That said, many firms will continue to run the two-year training contract structure to make up the QWE aspect of the SQE, as they’re keen to have their future lawyers train with them directly.

 There are four things you’ll need to qualify as a solicitor through the SQE.
 You must: